scrapy/scrapy/docs/topics/spiders.rst

    Requests.

-2. In the callback function, you parse the response (web page) and return either :class:`~scrapy.item.Item` objects, :class:`~scrapy.http.Request` objects, or an iterable of both.
+2. In the callback function, you parse the response (web page) and return either dicts with extracted data, :class:`~scrapy.item.Item` objects, :class:`~scrapy.http.Request` objects, or an iterable of these objects.
    Those Requests will also contain a callback (maybe the same) and will then be downloaded by Scrapy and then their response handled by the specified callback.